MY APPROACHES TO TREATMENT

 I am trained in the use of psychotropic medications and different forms of psychotherapy, ranging from brief therapy for focal problems to long-term, intensive therapies and psychoanalysis for people who suffer from complex, deep, and long-standing difficulties which have prevented them from achieving what they wish to in life.

 I have extensive experience treating professionals, including lawyers, executives, physicians, academics, musicians, artists, performers, and mental health professionals.
-I have also worked in a university student health service, and I am well-informed about certain problems unique to undergraduate, graduate, and professional students facing academic difficulties or anxiety due to academic pressures.
+I have also worked in a university student health service, and I am well-informed about certain problems unique to undergraduate, graduate, and professional students facing academic difficulties or anxiety due to intense academic pressures.

 Psychotropic Medications